30 Jul Online Pilates Foundations Course: Day 2 of 10

 Finding Neutral Position Using Muscle Tension: Cat / Cow

-Now try the techniques in the video above to find your neutral pelvis using muscle tension on all fours!
+Now try the techniques in the videos above to find your neutral pelvis using muscle tension on all fours!

 All of the exercises that we’ve looked at so far have looked at the interaction between the front and the back of the body.
 Now, we’re looking at the sides.
 Finding the “sides” of the body is essential not only for our Pilates practice, but for keeping our waists open.
 Imagine for a minute a person with an elderly skeleton: the ribs have come closer to the pelvis than they should be.
 This causes not only the waist to collapse but helps the chest and shoulders collapse too!